nagraj98/build-n-learn/pinecone_meme_search/README.md

-Okay now my read me is read, and i have pushed it to github, now based o

 # Let's Build and Learn Pinecone (and CLIP too)

 This project is an exploration into multimodal semantic search, and we will build a meme search-engine.
 The goal will be to input text queries, and find the most semantically related memes in our dataset.